Welcome, I’m Sophie,

 – Jalaluddin Rumi

-Couples seek out therapy for a wide range of reasons: To resolve an issue of conflict and get unstuck from unhelpful patterns of communication.
+Couples and other relationship partners seek out therapy for a wide range of reasons: To resolve an issue of conflict and get unstuck from unhelpful patterns of communication.
 To reconnect emotionally, rekindle sexually, and repair broken places in intimacy and trust.
 To navigate a significant change in the relationship or life circumstances.
 And generally to learn how to better love one another.

 It is normal to encounter difficulty in intimate relationships.
 The myth that relationships should be easy and come naturally can lead many couples to delay the decision to consider counselling, but you don’t need to reach crisis point to seek support.